dresdner353/energyutils/windows_workflow/README_SOLIS.txt

 * Copy the KeyID to the SOLIS_KEY_ID field
 * Copy the KeySecret to the SOLIS_KEY_SECRET field
-* Get your inverter serial number from your web login or inverter app and copy it to te SOLIS_INVERTER_SN field
+* Get your inverter serial number from your web login or inverter app and copy it to the SOLIS_INVERTER_SN field

 In the end, these four lines will look something like this...